Mechanically induced metal-insulator transition in carbyne

-We begin by presenting our first-principles data showing the amplification of the Peierls instability under tension.
-Fig. \ref{fig:BLA+gap} (a) plots the BLA as a function of strain, and the corresponding energy difference between alternating (polyyne) and nonalternating (cumulene) structures is plotted in the inset.
-The band gap dependence on strain is shown in Fig. \ref{fig:BLA+gap} (b).
-The Peierls distortion is known to be extremely sensitive to the electronic exchange interaction and, in particular, poorly described by regular density functional theory \cite{2006jacqueminassessment}, therefore the calculations were repeated using two methods: (blue) the PBE generalized-gradient density functional \cite{1996perdewgeneralized,1997perdewgeneralized} and (purple) the HSE06 hybrid functional that includes exact exchange \cite{2003heydhybridfunctionals,2006heyderratum}.
-All Fig. \ref{fig:BLA+gap} plots conspicuously demonstrate the same universal behavior of increase with strain (also observed in high-level GW calculations \cite{2013liucarbyne,2013cretuelectrical}).
+Our first-principles data on the amplification of the Peierls instability under tension are presented in \textbf{Fig.~\ref{fig:BLA+gap}}.
+The Peierls distortion is extremely sensitive to the electronic exchange interaction and, in particular, is poorly described by regular density functional theory,\cite{2006jacqueminassessment} therefore we used the HSE06 hybrid functional that includes exact exchange.\cite{2003heydhybridfunctionals,2006heyderratum} All calculations were also repeated with the PBE generalized-gradient functional,\cite{1996perdewgeneralized,1997perdewgeneralized} showing complete qualitative agreement (see SI).
+Circles and squares represent the BLA (left axis) and the band gap $E_{g}$ (right axis).
+The Peierls transition energy $E_{P}$---energy difference between polyyne and cumulene structures---is shown in the inset.
+The striking increase of all quantities observed so pronouncedly in \textbf{Fig.~\ref{fig:BLA+gap}} calls for an explanation.

-Clearly, the effect observed so pronouncedly in Fig. \ref{fig:BLA+gap} data calls for an explanation.
-We can understand the behavior of Peierls transition under strain with the aid of the following simple Kronig--Penney type model.
-Consider a chain with two atoms per period $a$ with coordinates $x_{1}=0$ and $x_{2}=\left(a-b\right)/2$, where $b$ is the BLA.
-The atoms are represented as attractive Dirac delta functions, and the potential in the unit cell is $V\left(x\right)=-\delta\left(x-x_{1}\right)-\delta\left(x-x_{2}\right)$.
-The textbook expression for the electronic part of the Peierls effect is \cite{2009mihalysolidstate} $E_{e}\propto V_{k}^{2}\log\left|V_{k}\right|/\hbar k$, where $k$ is the Brillouin zone edge ($k=\pi/a$) and $V_{k}$ is the corresponding Fourier component of the lattice potential.
-For our delta-function model, it is simply $V_{k}=\sin\left(\pi b/a\right)$.

-The above electronic contribution is counteracted by the lattice deformation energy, $E_{l}=Cb^{2}+O\left(b^{4}\right)$.
-The spring constant $C$ generally depends on $a$ in some unknown way.
-Clearly, $C$ should decrease with strain.
-For mathematical simplicity, we choose $C\equiv C_{0}/a$.
-Now all that remains is to minimize the total energy with respect to the BLA \emph{$b$}, the condition for which is $\partial\left(E_{e}+E_{l}\right)/\partial b=0$.
-But, upon examination, one finds that with our choice of model, the derivatives of both energy terms are only functions of the $b/a$ ratio.
-This immediately means that $b/a=const$, and hence, $b\propto a$; that is, the BLA increases with strain.